All of the Studio Ghibli movies, ranked

 Studio Ghibli, ranked from least perfect to most sublime

-Studio Ghibli films are finally available to stream!
-The cinematic oeuvre of Hayao Miyazaki, Isao Takahata, and their creative collaborators became available for digital purchase and rental back in December of 2019, but with the launch of HBO Max they are available on an American streaming service for the first time.
-We here at EW decided to celebrate the dawn of a new era with a rundown of all the studio's films — both for new viewers who want to know the essentials, and longtime fans who want to debate favorites.
+After decades of being difficult to watch online, Studio Ghibli films finally made their way to streaming with the advent of HBO Max.
+The cinematic oeuvre of Hayao Miyazaki, Isao Takahata, and their creative collaborators became available for digital purchase and rental before HBO Max launched, but they've now been available on an American streaming service for more than two years.
+We here at EW decided to celebrate the dawn of a new era with a rundown of all the studio's films—both for new viewers who want to know the essentials, and longtime fans who want to debate favorites.

 23. When Marnie Was There (2014)

 One Studio Ghibli's most recent films is unfortunately its weakest.
 This time-traveling ghost story is a mish-mash of tones that never quite coheres, ranging from morbidly depressing (one character literally apologizes: "it's such a sad story") to cheerfully dull. —Christian Holub

 21. Tales From Earthsea (2006)